theRTB/ForzaGUI/README.md

 Previous focus was on making an accurate shiftled display.
 Work has been put into deriving information for an accurate progression of speed over time per gear, this will be used to derive more accurate triggers on rpm values to progress LED states.
 See dragderivation.py for various methods to derive top speeds, speed over time, and the impact of drag on modified engine torque.
 This applies to the torque value after multiplying with the gear ratio and multiplying the speed to match the ratio.

+I'm aware of shortcomings around the non-linear ratio of engine rpm and speed due to slip ratio, as well as a lack of correction in early gears for engine inertia.

 ### Examples of telemetry displayed, derived numbers and graphs:
 - acceleration, brake, steering input
 - car ordinal, PI, drivetrain, min/max/idle rpm
-- derived peak power, torque, rev limit
+- derived peak power, torque, boost, rev limit, drag, guesstimate drivetrain loss based on stock weight
 - slip ratio visualized per wheel (longitudinal and lateral)
 - absolute suspension values per wheel: min/max/avg/current
 - launch statistics: 0 to 97kmh, 0 to 161 km/h and 100 to 200 km/h and ability to dump the data